 It’s a trend that Chris Raine – CEO of Hello Sunday Morning – has noticed.
 “There’s a greater level of young people abstaining.
-The culture is shifting,” he says.

-Though Chris recognises that alcohol still plays a dominant role in Australian society.
+The culture is shifting,” he says, although he recognises that alcohol still plays a big role in Australian society.

 “Drinking is such a strong part of our culture – whether with friends, family, or in our professional life – that to make a choice not to can be jarring for a lot of people.”